hashicorp/vault/website/source/docs/auth/ldap.html.md

 ```

 This maps the LDAP group "scientists" to the "foo" and "bar" Vault policies.

-We can also add specific LDAP users to additional (potentially non-LDAP) groups:
+We can also add specific LDAP users to additional (potentially non-LDAP)
+groups.
+Note that policies can also be specified on LDAP users as well.

 ```
 $ vault write auth/ldap/groups/engineers policies=foobar
-$ vault write auth/ldap/users/tesla groups=engineers
+$ vault write auth/ldap/users/tesla groups=engineers policies=zoobar
 ```

 This adds the LDAP user "tesla" to the "engineers" group, which maps to
 the "foobar" Vault policy.
+User "tesla" itself is associated with "zoobar"
+policy.

 Finally, we can test this by authenticating: